 • Sector: Consumer discretionary

-Smurfit Westrock—the product of a 2024 merger of Ireland’s Smurfit Kappa and America’s Westrock—is a global manufacturer of consumer packaging, corrugated packaging, and a variety of paper products.
+Smurfit Westrock (SW)—the product of a 2024 merger of Ireland’s Smurfit Kappa and America’s Westrock—is a global manufacturer of consumer packaging, corrugated packaging, and a variety of paper products.
 And by virtue of that merger, the combined entity is now one of the largest packaging providers in the world, with operations in 40 countries.

 Consider Smurfit Westrock an interesting beneficiary of technological trends—specifically, the continued rise of e-commerce.
 As people increasingly move away from buying in brick-and-mortar stores and toward online shopping … well, those products have to get shipped in something, and that’s precisely where Smurfit comes in.